NoahBres/LearnRoadRunner/docs/follower-pid-tuning.md

 The `FollowerPIDTuner` will follow a large square.
 The bot will turn _counterclockwise_ on each corner.
 If your heading is off, your entire square is destroyed and you have to keep resetting the bot.
 It's quite arduous.
 Use the `BackAndForth` opmode for initial tunings and then continue to further fine tune with `FollowerPIDTuner`.

-1. Run the `BackAndForth` opdmode via the RC.
+1. Run the `BackAndForth` opmode via the RC.

 2. Then, connect to the RC phone's wifi network.
 The password to the network is located in the `Program and Manage` menu.